Researchers

 Howie Tam

-Howie Tam earned his PhD in English at the University of Pennsylvania and is currently a Florence Kay Fellow at Brandeis University.
+Howie Tam is an Assistant Professor of English at Brandeis University in Waltham, Massachusetts.
+Prior to his current position, Tam held postcolonial fellowships at Harvard University’s Mahindra Humanities Center and at Dartmouth College upon earning his PhD in English at the University of Pennsylvania.
 His book project in progress, Rewriting Vietnam: Forms of Nationhood in Diasporic Literature, examines complex modes of national belonging, refugee cultural politics, and the Vietnam War’s legacy in diasporic Vietnamese literature from the United States and France—the two countries with the most entrenched imperial legacies in the country.
 Studying English- and French-language texts comparatively, this project rethinks “Vietnam” the war as not only an American war but also a Vietnamese civil war, in which communist North battled noncommunist South for sovereignty after French colonial rule.
 Rewriting Vietnam demonstrates how diasporic subjects challenge dominant narratives of war and postcolonial nation-building across Vietnam, the U.S., and France.
-The project also juxtaposes racial discourses in France and the U.S. by interrogating the conditions under which these societies have incorporated Vietnamese refugees.
 Tam’s research and teaching interests include Asian American literature, critical refugee studies, queer of color criticism, Vietnamese studies, and U.S. and French critical race studies.
-His essays have appeared in American Literature and the Journal of Vietnamese Studies.
-Before arriving at Brandeis, he was a postdoc at the Mahindra Humanities Center at Harvard University (2020-2021) and Assistant Director and Postdoctoral Fellow at Dartmouth’s Consortium of Studies in Race, Migration, and Sexuality (2019-2020).
+His essays have appeared in American Literature, the Journal of Vietnamese StudiesVerge: Studies in Global Asias, among others.

 Jack Yeager

-Jack A. Yeager is Professor of French Studies and Women’s, Gender & Sexuality Studies at Louisiana State University-Baton Rouge.
+Jack A. Yeager is a Professor of French Studies and Women’s, Gender & Sexuality Studies at Louisiana State University-Baton Rouge (Emeritus).
 Before his arrival at LSU, he taught for twenty years at the University of New Hampshire-Durham.
 He studied intensive Vietnamese for a year as an Air Force enlistee at the Defense Language Institute in Monterey, California before spending some nineteen months stationed in East and Southeast Asia.
 After his military service, he earned a PhD in French with a minor in Southeast Asian Studies at the University of Wisconsin-Madison.
 His research focuses primarily on Vietnamese Francophone narrative from Southeast Asia, Europe and North America and has appeared as monographs and in anthologies and journals.
 In 2016, he returned to Viet Nam on a Fulbright to teach American studies at Vietnam National University-Hanoi in the University of Languages and International Studies.
 His English translation of Kim Lefèvre’s autobiography Métisse blanche as White Métisse was published by the University of Hawai’i Press in 2018.